Tapantí-Macizo de la Muerte National Park (Costa Rica)

-This wild and mossy countryside is a watershed that hosts more than 150 rivers.
-Waterfalls abound, vegetation is thick and the wildlife is prolific, though not always easy to see because of the rugged terrain.
+This wild and mossy countryside is a watershed with over 150 rivers.
+As a result, waterfalls abound, vegetation is thick, and the wildlife is prolific, though not always easy to see because of the rugged terrain.

 The most important body of water is the Orosí River, which traverses the park.
-The Orosí greatly contributes to the water supply and hydroelectric energy production in the region.
+The Orosí greatly contributes to the region's water supply and hydroelectric energy production.